Blog

 October 17, 2025

 October is National Physical Therapy Month, and at Agapé Physical Therapy , we're celebrating the power of movement and healing!
-With six convenient locations across Rochester, we are dedicated to serving our communities and helping you achieve your recovery goals.
+With seven convenient locations across Rochester, we are dedicated to serving our communities and helping you achieve your recovery goals.
 At Agapé Physical Therapy, we believe in providing the best possible care, tailored to your unique needs.
 We offer a wide range of specialized treatments and state-of-the-art equipment to help you on your healing journey: Advanced Equipment : All six of our locations are equipped with antigravity treadmills , and four of our locations also feature therapeutic pools , offering innovative ways to support your rehabilitation.
 We also have a C- Mill Treadmill in Chili and golf simulators in Chili and Brockport.
 Orthopedic Expertise : Whether you're preparing for surgery or recovering afterward, our team specializes in orthopedics, helping you regain strength, mobility, and function.
 Spine Care : For those experiencing cervical, thoracic, or lumbar spine pathology, our dedicated team offers thorough evaluations and effective treatments.
 We're committed to helping you restore movement, build vital core strength, and optimize spinal function after injury.
 Our highly trained doctors of physical therapy, many of whom are primary spine providers, deliver exceptional, specialized care.
 Vestibular and Neurological Care : We provide comprehensive treatment for vestibular conditions like concussions and BPPV, as well as neurological conditions such as Parkinson’s, post-stroke recovery, and Functional Neurological Disorder (FND).
 TMJ Disorder Treatment : We also treat Temporomandibular Joint Disorder (TMD) and collaborate with local physicians to ensure you receive the most comprehensive care.
 Get Started on Your Healing Journey – No Referral Needed!
 We understand that starting your healing process quickly is important.
 That's why you don't need a doctor's referral for your first visit!
 You can be seen by a physical therapist for up to 30 days before needing a referral.
 We can usually get you scheduled for an evaluation within about one week, so you can begin your recovery without delay.
 We are incredibly grateful for the patients who choose Agapé Physical Therapy for their recovery needs, and we hope you'll choose us too!
 Let us help you move better, feel better, and live better this National Physical Therapy Month and beyond.

 By The Admin Team September 29, 2025